 Strive to be generous.
 While planning for the future is wise (Proverbs 6:6-8), hoarding is sinful.
 It is okay to enjoy the good things the Lord has provided (1 Timothy 4:4), but how many professing Christians do you know who are drunk on materialism?
 “As for the rich in this present age, charge them not to be haughty, nor to set their hopes on the uncertainty of riches, but on God, who richly provides us with everything to enjoy.
 They are to do good, to be rich in good works, to be generous and ready to share, thus storing up treasure for themselves as a good foundation for the future, so that they may take hold of that which is truly life” (1 Timothy 6:17-19).

 Have a budget.
 If I came over this evening, would you be able to show me your working budget?
 Would it represent all of the money you are responsible for in the month?
 Are you and your spouse on the same page as to the budget category amounts?
 Are you both striving to stay within every category?
-If you don’t have a budget and follow it, do you know how much of the Lord’s money are you wasting?
-Couples who learn how to use a budget not only are better stewards of the Lord’s money, they enjoy spending it, because they know they are using it responsibly.
+If you don’t have a budget and follow it, do you know how much of the Lord’s money are you letting slide between the cracks?
+Couples who learn how to use a budget not only are better stewards of the Lord’s money, but also they enjoy spending it, because they know they are using it responsibly.

 Set financial goals.
-As you discuss your family’s financial situation as husband and wife take time to set some savings goals.
+As you discuss your financial situation, take time to set some savings goals.
 They can be spiritually oriented like saving to support a mission trip.
 They can also be for a special trip for the two of you.
-It is also important to have an emergency fund available.
+It is also important to have that emergency fund available.

-Even though husbands are responsible for the overall welfare of the home including the finances, wives are custom designed by God to help their men out.
+Even though husbands are responsible for the overall welfare of the home, including the finances, wives are custom designed by God to help the men out.
 Her input into the planning and implementing of the family budget is important.
-Both the husband and the wife will be better and happier stewards of the Lord’s resources if both party’s input is carefully considered.
+Both the husband and the wife will be better and happier stewards of the Lord’s resources if both of their inputs have been carefully considered.

-Money doesn’t have to be a problem in a marriage, but it does have to be thought through and handled biblically.
-While money is a test, it is a test that can be passed with flying colors as couples seek to honor God with all of their resources.
+Money doesn’t have to be a problem in a marriage, but it does have to be thought about and handled biblically.
+While money is a test, it can be passed with flying colors as couples seek to honor God with their resources.